Find Materials and Resources

 Search the library’s search platform, Primo, to find books, ebooks, articles, DVDs and streaming video, and more!

 Journals by title

 Have a citation and want to know if LSSU Library carries that journal/issue?
-Use this search to look up the journal by title or ISSN, and then see if we carry it and if so, what issues and where you’ll find them.
+Use this search to look up the journal by title or ISSN, and then see if we carry it and if so, which issues and where you’ll find them.

 LSSU Library is a Federal Depository Library, which means that you can access publications and other resources from the United States Federal Government from within our library: